RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 2. In-class Practice WODs\
 I didn't want to use chatGPT for these WODS because the this was for the mere purpose of preparing you for the actual WOD which was actually graded unlike these in class ones where they weren't graded.
-I usually just discussed with my partner about how to approach this problem
+I usually just discussed with my partner about how to approach this problem.
+Afterwards also Professor usually gave the answer as well.

 3. In-class WODs \